 Keith Williams Architects were asked by the Government of Pakistan through the, Zulfurikabad Development Authority, to prepare proposals for the evolution of a new mega city in southern Pakistan to house a population of 10 million people.
-To deliver this vision KWA formed a key alliance with ESS-I-AAR, a respected local engineering concern, and formed a team of experts in the fields of civil engineering, hydrology, transport, waste management, demographics amongst others.
+To deliver this vision Keith Williams Architects formed a key alliance with ESS-I-AAR, a respected local engineering concern, and formed a team of experts in the fields of civil engineering, hydrology, transport, waste management, demographics amongst others.

 The new city of Zulfurikabad, located in Sindh Province, is a far-sighted vision to improve the living conditions of millions of people and relieve the pressure on the rapidly expanding nearby city of Karachi.